akkadotnet/akka.net/docs/articles/streams/basics.md

 **Processing Stage**
 The common name for all building blocks that build up a `Graph`.
 Examples of a processing stage would be operations like `Select()`, `Where()`, custom `GraphStage's` and graph junctions like `Merge` or `Broadcast`.
-For the full list of built-in processing stages see [Overview of built-in stages and their semantics](builtinstages.md)
+For the full list of built-in processing stages see [stages overview](xref:streams-builtin-stages)

 When we talk about _asynchronous, non-blocking backpressure_ we mean that the processing stages available in Akka Streams will not use blocking calls but asynchronous message passing to exchange messages between each other,